CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250415-roller_coaster_physics.md

 $$f(u) = s - \text{LENGTH}(u, u_0) = 0$$

-Bisection algorithm may be used, but Newton-Raphson iteration is faster.
+Bisection algorithm may be used, (since s(u) is monotonically increasing) but Newton-Raphson iteration is faster.

 ## Simulating mass point on a spline